gr3i/BizzyBot/README.md

 ## 📩 Contact

-For inquiries, suggestions, or bug reports, please contact the developer or open an issue on GitHub.
+For inquiries, suggestions, or bug reports, please contact the [gr3i on GitHub](https://github.com/gr3i) or open an issue on GitHub.

 ---